 Pizza restaurants in Newcastle

 Pizza Punks (30- 40 Grey Street, tel.
-0191 230 0777) is casual, moderately priced and serves outstanding pizzas.
-They are prepared in the open kitchen’s wood-fired oven.
+0191 230 0777) is casual and moderately priced.
+The pizzas are prepared in the open kitchen’s wood-fired oven.
 You have the option of choosing a unique combination of ingredients.
 That involves selecting the base, sauce, cheese and toppings.
 The list of ‘rogue’ toppings includes ingredients such as spicy cauliflower and haggis.
 I’ve always enjoyed experimenting with unlikely combinations.

 Spanish restaurants in Newcastle

 Kaltur has two venues serving a selection of Spanish dishes and drinks in central Newcastle.
 The original wine bar and restaurant is at 8 High Bridge (tel.
 0191 447 4464).
 The premises at 19 Dean Street (tel.
 0191 447 1180) offer more space while you dine.
 Order sherry by the glass or select wine from Kaltur’s well-curated wine list.
 Boiled octopus, red tuna tartar and Andalusian-style prawns count among the tapas dishes served.